LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Proof that cluster states and coset states need exponentially-large QMDDs

+We now show that \qmdds which represent coset states are exponentially large in the worst case.
 We will use the following result by \v{D}uri\v{s} et al. on binary decision diagrams (\bdds), which are \qmdds with codomain $\{0, 1\}$.
 This result concerns vector spaces, but of course, every vector space of $\{0,1\}^n$ is, in particular, a coset.

 \begin{theorem}[\v{D}uri\v{s} et al.\cite{vdurivs2004multi}] The characteristic function $f_V: \{0, 1\}^n \rightarrow \{0, 1\}$ of a randomly chosen vector space $V$ in $\{0, 1\}^n$, defined as $f_V(x)=1$ if $x\in V$ and $0$ otherwise, needs a \bdd of size $2^{\Omega(n)}/(2n)$ with high probability. \end{theorem}